Commonwealth of the Northern Mariana Islands (CNMI) Federalization of Immigration Law

 Working in the CNMI

-The United States welcomes thousands of foreign workers in many occupations and employment categories every year.
+The United States welcomes thousands of foreign workers in many employment categories every year.
 These include artists, researchers, cultural exchange participants, information technology specialists, religious workers, investors, scientists, athletes, nurses, agricultural workers and others.
 Because of the CNRA, these employment categories are now available to foreign workers in the CNMI.

 All foreign workers must have permission to work legally in the United States and in the CNMI.
 Each employment category has different requirements for admission, conditions and authorized periods of stay.
 It is important that you follow the terms of your admission and visa.
 For more information about temporary and permanent worker categories, visit our Working in the US Web page.